freeCodeCamp/freeCodeCamp/README.md

 ### Platform, Build and Deployment Status

 The general platform status for all our applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org).
-The build and deployment status for the code is available in [our DevOps Guide](/docs/devops.md).
+The build and deployment status for the code is available in [our DevOps Guide](/docs/devops.md). the coding playground is also available on our official site, please do check

 ### License